 The book is comprised of five parts with 16 chapters and six appendixes.
 The first part “The Emotional Brain” consists of two sections which focus upon the physical side of the emotional intelligence.

 Chapter 2: Anatomy of an Emotional Hijacking.

-In these chapters Daniel Goldman describes the dynamic interrelation of the cortex and the limbic system.
-The cortex is considered a seat of rationality while the limbic system is the part of brain where your emotions are processed.
+In these chapters, Daniel Goldman describes the dynamic interrelation of the cortex and the limbic system.
+The cortex is considered a seat of rationality while the limbic system is the part of the brain where your emotions are processed.
 He presents emotional intelligence in the sense of moderation of primitive emotional impulses by the rational mind.
-He suggests that the emotional intelligence can be learnt with practice.
+He suggests that the emotional intelligence can be learned with practice.

 This part, “The Nature of Emotional Intelligence” comprises of six chapters.

 Chapter 5: Passion’s Slave

 In chapter 3, Daniel Goleman quotes some studies to prove that many high IQ scoring students have failed in their practical lives while many average people have got phenomenon successes.
 He claims that if the IQ scoring has to play any role in your success, it can’t be more than 20%.
 He also claims that your 80% success is based on your emotional intelligence.

 Chapter 4 discusses a reflexive mode of experience which the author calls “self-awareness” or “self-observation.”
 He assimilates self-awareness with Freud’s “evenly hovering attention.”
 However, he fails to differentiate between consciousness and thought, like Freud.
 He says that you should know yourself and your strengths instead of your IQ test and its results.